mkuthan/mkuthan.github.io/_posts/2022-03-15-gcp-cloud-composer-tuning.md

 Today you will learn how to properly configure Google Cloud Platform scheduler -- [Cloud Composer](https://cloud.google.com/composer).

 The article is for *Cloud Composer* version `1.x` only.
 Why not use version `2.x`?
-It is a very good question, indeed.
+It's a very good question, indeed.
 But the reality of real life has forced me to tune to the obsolete version.
 {: .notice--warning}